Postpositive Adjectives

 Participle Clauses

-Participle clauses begin with a present participle, past participle, and perfect participle.
+Participle clauses begin with a present participle, past participle, or perfect participle.
 When they act as adjectives in a sentence, they must appear after the noun they modify.

-Look at that three old men sitting on a bench.
+Look at the three old men sitting on a bench.

 present participle clause as an adjective